donmccaughey/news_donm_cc/README.md

    - `python3 -m pip install -r requirements.txt`
    - `python3 -m pip install -r dev-requirements.txt`
 4. Run tests: `make check`
+5. Run the extractor locally for ad hoc testing: `make extract`
-5. Run the server locally for ad hoc testing: `make debug`
+6. Run the server locally for ad hoc testing: `make debug`
-6. Run the container locally and shell into it: `make shell`
+7. Run the container locally and shell into it: `make shell`
-7. Deploy a new version from the current machine: `make deploy`
+8. Deploy a new version from the current machine: `make deploy`

 ## Functional Goals